-The Eclipse CVS plugin performs long transactions.
+The Eclipse CVS plugin performs atomic commits.
 That is, if you try to commit, and any of the changed files needs patching or merging, none of the files will be committed.
-Note, however, that it does not perform strict long transactions.
+Note, however, that it does not perform strict atomic commits.
 You therefore still need to do update right before commit: other files (that you have not changed) could have been committed by other developers after your latest update.